mfaisalkhatri/api-testing-rest-assured/Readme.md

 - How to write tests for `DELETE` requests?
 - How to handle the `authentication` requests?
 - How to use RequestSpecification in Rest-Assured?
+- How to use ResponseSpecification in Rest-Assured?
 - How to verify the Response Body?
 - How to verify the Response Status Code?
+- How to verify the Response headers using ResponseSpecification?
 - How to perform assertions using `Hamcrest Matchers`?
-- How to use _JAVA RECORDS_ for passing values to request body?
+- How to use _JAVA RECORDS_ for passing values to POST, PUT and PATCH request body?
+- How to use [Datafaker](https://www.datafaker.net/) for generating random fake test data and use it in automated tests?
+- Performing End to End testing of the Restful-booker APIs

 ## :computer: Blog and Video Links